 Are you ready to play The Sims 4?
 The 2014 installment of the long-running life simulator series is quite different from The Sims 3, its five-year-old predecessor.

 Change is scary, and it isn’t always for the better.
-When you consider Simcity’s catastrophic launch just last year, and the countless bugs and crashes that still plague The Sims 3, you’d be forgiven for being skeptical of a new game that’s making some big promises.
+When you consider Simcity’s catastrophic 2013 launch, and the countless bugs and crashes that still plague The Sims 3, you’d be forgiven for being skeptical of a new game that’s making some big promises.
 Don’t go scouring the Internet to hunt down all of the differences.
 Read on to see the major changes detailed right here, and decide if you’re going to give The Sims 4 a try.

 A new game calls for new features, and The Sims 4 has quite a handful.

 The game’s Create-A-Sim tool is what let’s you make custom characters that look like your family, friends, celebrities, or even just characters from your imagination.
 In The Sims 4, the experience is going to be more tactile and intuitive than ever before.
 Rather than tweaking sliders to shape characters, you’ll manipulate their features by clicking right on their frames and faces, dragging their bellies to make them wider or thinner, or tugging them up or down to make them taller or shorter.
 Even fine features like eye angles, cheek bones, and lip shapes are all edited this way.

 Personalities are different, too.
 The Sims 3’s five character traits have been reduced to four here (one of which is supplied by your sim’s aspiration), but the pool of traits paints in broader brushstrokes.
 Gone are highly specific traits that were rarely picked, in favor of traits that affect more aspects of life and gameplay.
 Once you’ve picked traits for your Sim, make sure you select an animation style, from a confident swagger to a primitive hunch, to match their identity.